 The Seymour Duncan Blackouts, or AHB-1B, have a very similar tone profile as the 81s.
 The treble is high, but it has sufficient bass and mids.
 The original Blackouts do use ceramic magnets, but there are variations of it that use Alnico-5, in case you’re seeking that organic quality that Seymour Duncan is world-famous for.

 There are a couple of additional aspects about the Blackouts that I really liked as well.
 From what I’ve noticed, this pickup is pretty quiet and doesn’t have much hum.
 This is surprising since it is an extremely high-output design.
 The output is so high that you can use a moderate output level that can be toggled if you need to dial it back a bit.

-I thought this was a pretty cool feature and is definitely welcoming.
+I thought this was a pretty cool feature, and it is definitely welcoming.

 If you want something slightly different in your active pickups for metal, the Seymour Duncan should be right up your alley.
 As for neck pickups, having a second Blackout designed for that position will be ideal.